Septic Tank Installation Cost

 How big should my septic tank be?

 That depends on how many people live in the house and what the ground’s like.
-Bigger tanks cost more to fit, but you won’t need it emptied as often.
+Bigger tanks cost more to fit, but they usually need emptying less often.
+If the tank is too small, you will have to pay to have it emptied more frequently.
 Ask your installer to run through the numbers when they give you a quote.

 Can I build or drive over a septic tank or drainage field?